geraldo-reboucas/nvdbspeedlimit/README.md

 The spatiaLite (sqlite) format is recommended, this is the one we use ourselves.
 It is eaily read into tools like [QGIS]() and [FME (feature Manipulation Engine)](https://safe.com), both of these can be used to transform into shape files (and a bunch of other formats), in your favorite coordinate system.
 Lots of other tools can be used for spatialite.
 Surprisingly, the spatiaLite support in Python has detoriated: It's doable, but fiddly.

-The file geodatabase format is provided as a courtesy for Esri users, but is just a rough conversion using the tool [FME](https://safe.com).
+The file geodatabase format is a rough 1:1 format translation using the tool [FME](https://safe.com), provided as a courtesy for Esri users.

 # Option 3: Downloading monthly Elveg road network data set (will be replaced by Elveg 2.0)